e9716/neo_fish_functions/README.md

 - bd  -->  Quickly go back to a parent directory(0rax/fish-bd)
 - pwdc  -->  Copy the current directory path.
 - reload  -->  Just reload the fish shell.
-- copy --> just copy.
+- copy --> just Copy.
 Supports win(wsl) & mac.
 - open_fish_config/ofc --> Just open the fish config file.
 - get_os_name --> Returns the name of the OS distribution you are currently using.
-- alias_safe --> make alias if given command has already installed. (experimental)
+- alias_safe --> Make alias if given command has already installed. (experimental)
+- install --> Simple command to install software.
+Supports wsl & mac. mac -> act as brew, arch -> act as pacman & yay, ubuntu -> act as apt.

 ## how to install
 ### using fisher